PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 ### Set their relationships

-Give each NPC a d8 important relationship with another character.
+Give each Doll a d8 important relationship with another character.
 1 or 2 d6 mildly important relationships.
 All unlisted relationships are a d4.
+Extras do not have relationships.
+At this point, have the Bottoms set their relationships with the Dolls and each other.

+## Top Principles

+You are playing the world.
+Make the world feel dramatic, but logically consistent.
+Think of Dolls as the supporting cast of a dramatic TV show or Movie, and the Extras as extras with only a handful of spoken lines.
+The narrative is incredibly player driven and can change, so occasionally an Extra can become a Doll, especially if a Bottom spends Drive to create a relationship with them.

 ## Set the Scene